Parashat Behar-Bechukotai 5781 / פרשת בְּהַר־בְּחֻקֹּתַי

-Parashat Behar contains a visionary statement about land ownership and social justice:
+Parashat Behar, the first half of this week’s double Torah portion, contains a visionary statement about land ownership and social justice that continues to speak to us today:

 You shall count off seven weeks of years… so that the period of seven weeks of years gives you a total of forty-nine years.
 Then you shall sound the horn loud… you shall have the horn sounded throughout your land and you shall hallow the fiftieth year.
 You shall proclaim release throughout the land for all its inhabitants.
 It shall be a Jubilee for you: each of you shall return to his holding and each of you shall return to his family.
 (Leviticus 25:8-10)